dimitrismallis/KeypointsToLandmarks/README.md

 # From Keypoints to Object Landmarks via Self-Training Correspondence: A novel approach to Unsupervised Landmark Discovery
 ### Dimitrios Mallis, Enrique Sanchez, Matt Bell, Georgios Tzimiropoulos

-This repository contains the training and evaluation code for ["From Keypoints to Object Landmarks via Self-Training Correspondence: A novel approach to Unsupervised Landmark Discovery"](https://arxiv.org/abs/2205.15895).
+This repository contains the training and evaluation code for paper ["From Keypoints to Object Landmarks via Self-Training Correspondence: A novel approach to Unsupervised Landmark Discovery"](https://arxiv.org/abs/2205.15895).
 This sofware learns a deep landmark detector, directly from raw images of a specific object category, without requiring any manual annotations.

+#### _This work was accepted for publication in TPAMI.
+Early access [here](https://ieeexplore.ieee.org/document/10005822)!!_

 #### _Dataloader and pretrained models for more databases will be released soon!!_